XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 For this tutorial entering a `Webhook URL` is not required.

-#### After creating your new XUMM API application, you'll be taken to a page showing your `API Key` and `API Secret`.
+#### After creating your new XUMM API application, you will be taken to a page showing your `API Key` and `API Secret`.

 Example credentials and where to find them.
 [New App credentials](https://dev-to-uploads.s3.amazonaws.com/i/0ypo6flou5t29b09996t.png)

 ### ❗ _**Keep these credentials SAFE!**_

-You can always find your **API Key** in the XUMM Developer Console, but your **API Secret** will be displayed **only once**.
-You can always re generate it, but doing so will require updating the API Secret in your applications.
+You can always find your **API Key** in the XUMM Developer Console however, your **API Secret** will be displayed **only once**.
+You can always generate a new one if required, but doing so will require updating the API Secret in all your applications.

 ### ❗ _**NEVER share or publish your app credentials!**_